AS LONG AS THE RIVERS FLOW (1991)

 The series was the first nation-wide collaboration of its kind: Métis filmmakers Gil Cardinal and Loretta Todd and Inuk director David Poisey joined fellow directors Hugh Brody, William Hansen and Boyce Richardson in making the series.
 Their films from the series have now been screened on five continents and have won over twenty international awards.

 The series was conceived to tell gritty, practical stories of self-determination from across Canada.
-Here are the films listed in order of their 1991 initial broadcast in French on TV5 and in English on a consortium of provincial and territorial broadcasters led by TVOntario.
+The films are listed below in order of their 1991 initial broadcast in French on TV5 and in English on a consortium of provincial and territorial broadcasters led by TVOntario.
 Almost twenty years later, As Long As The Rivers Flow is still actively distributed.
-It remains a milestone in collaborative filmmaking about history, politics and human rights in Canada
+It remains a milestone in collaborative filmmaking about history, politics and human rights in Canada.

 Time Immemorial - directed by Hugh Brody